antmicro/kenning/docs/source/json-scenarios.md

 * Conversion of data layout from NHWC to NCHW format using Apache TVM
 * Compilation to x86 runtime with AVX2 vector extensions using Apache TVM.

-The scenario in such case will look like this:
+Such case will result is the following scenario:

 ```{code-block} json
 ---